griffio/griffio.github.io/_posts/2017-05-22-Designing-Data-Intensive-Applications-Review.md

 Distributed computing is most successful where failure is modelled as a first class concept for reliability.

-Reading the book is a **journey through** a sometimes pessimistic geography :-
+Reading the book is a **journey through** a sometimes pessimistic geography presented as illustrations in the chapters :-

 Ocean of Distributed data